prodriguezsosa/conText/vignettes/quickstart.md

     ## 3636  border 0.9451811
     ## 3637  reform 0.9561077

-## Embedding full documents
+## Embedding full (short) documents

-In all of examples above we’ve focused on contexts defined as “windows” around a target word.
+In all the examples above we’ve focused on contexts defined as “windows” around a target word.
 In [Rodriguez et al.
 (2021)](https://github.com/prodriguezsosa/EmbeddingRegression) we show
 that the same procedure works well on contexts defined as the full